 The Future of Supporting Global Employees

-Looking ahead, I would like to see companies that are bold and adventurous in their strategies to better support and integrate foreign assignees and their families in their host location.
-Life experience has, however, taught me that even a small step is sometimes a great success.
-I believe there is a need for employers to support their global employees and their spouses more effectively and that more emphasis should be placed on peer-to-peer support and social integration.
+Looking ahead, companies should be bold and adventurous in their strategies to better support and integrate foreign assignees and their families in their host location.
+There is a need for employers to support their global employees and their spouses more effectively and more emphasis should be placed on peer-to-peer support and social integration.
 Global mobility professionals that understand the actual needs of assignees and their families and acknowledge that well-supported assignees are happier and more successful, are already taking small steps in the right direction.

 Expat Insider 2018 | Business Edition